marfre001/YoutubeDownloader/README.md

 3.  **Run the Application**
     - To start the downloader, double-click the `Start_App.bat` file.
-    - A terminal window will open first, followed by the application's main window.
+    - A small **"Loading" window** will appear first.
+It's checking for updates for the downloader component.
+This might take a few seconds.
+The main application will launch automatically afterward.
-    - **Important**: Do not close the black terminal window while the app is running!
+    - **Important**: Do not close the black terminal window that opens in the background while the app is running!

 ---